-The property maintains the unique character of its surroundings as it stands as the sole remaining hotel of several that once served visitors to Puslinch Lake.
-This hotel serves as a poignant reflection of the area's appearance during the 19th and early 20th century, and a reminder of the role of Puslinch Lake as a leisure destination for Wellington County during this time As a result, the property's hotel and land have earned the status of a landmark, symbolizing its enduring relationship with not only many Puslinch and Guelph families over generation, but those from different surrounding areas as well.
-Throughout the years, it has played a pivotal role in providing a range of services and hosting a variety of activities for the residents.
+The former hotel building maintains the unique character of its surroundings as it stands as the sole remaining hotel of several that once served visitors to Puslinch Lake.
+This hotel serves as a poignant reflection of the area's appearance during the 19th and early 20th century, and a reminder of the role of Puslinch Lake as a leisure destination for Wellington County during this time.
+As a result, the property's hotel have earned the status of a landmark, symbolizing its enduring relationship with not only many Puslinch and Guelph families over generation, but those from different surrounding areas as well.
+Throughout the

+years, it has played a pivotal role in providing a range of services and hosting a variety of activities for the residents.

 Description of Heritage Attributes

-The following are to be considered as heritage attributes to be protected by a heritage designation by-law for 43 McClintock Drive:
+The following are to be considered as heritage attributes to be protected by a heritage designation by-law for the former hotel building at 43 McClintock Drive:

 - · Height, scale, and massing of original two storey building

 - Frame construction

 - · Double hung veranda

 - Hipped roof

-- Original fenestration

-- Extant original doors and windows

 Notice of Objection

-Any person may send a notice of objection to this proposed designation, before 4:00 p.m. on February 9, 2024.
-The Township is providing a six-week commenting period due to the holiday season.
+Any person may send a notice of objection to this proposed designation, before 4:00 p.m. on November 16, 2024.
 This notice must be sent by registered mail or delivered to the Clerk of the Township of Puslinch, and must set out the reason for the objection and all relevant facts.
 If a notice of objection is received, the Council of the Township of Puslinch shall consider the objection and make a decision whether or not to withdraw the notice of intention to designate the property within 90 days after the end of the 30-day objection period.
 If Council decides not to withdraw its intention to designate, a heritage designation bylaw must be passed within 120 days after the date of publication of the notice of intention to designate.
 Council must publish a notice of passing of the designation bylaw which is followed by a 30-day appeal period when appeals of the bylaw may be given to the Ontario Land Tribunal for a hearing and decision.

-Dated December 14, 2023
+Dated October 17, 2024

 Justine Brotherston, Interim Municipal Clerk Township of Puslinch 7404 Wellington Road 34, Puslinch, ON N0B 2J0

-CC: Property Owner

-Ontario Heritage Trust
+CC: Property Owner Ontario Heritage Trust

 Received

-NFC 18 2023
+OCT 21 2024

 Ontario Heritage Trust